 In the past, the oil and gas industry relied on satellite Internet to track key points in its pipelines and extrapolate the results to determine the performance of the entire system.
 Now, with the emergence of digital technologies, the situation has drastically changed.
-Smart remote monitoring applications and solutions can monitor more key points in oil and gas companies cost-effectively with low power consumption.
+Smart remote monitoring applications and solutions can monitor more key points in oil-gas companies cost-effectively with low power consumption.
 IoT in oil and gas can even delay routine maintenance, and pump and filter replacements.

 LoRa-based remote monitoring IoT technologies link oil platforms, industrial equipment, pipelines, and storage tanks.
-LoRa-compatible connectivity solutions are transforming the oil and gas industry.
+LoRa-compatible connectivity solutions are transforming the oil-gas industry.
 With a few simple steps, companies involved in oil and gas production can start using LoRaWAN applications and alternative technologies to keep their equipment and operations in tip-top shape, which can help with better decision-making on industrial processes.
 With the help of LoRa-compatible products, oil and gas companies can effectively monitor their assets and reduce operating costs, avoiding lost revenue with the minimization of downtime possibility.

 Critical Facts about the Oil and Gas Industry

 The 21st century has brought a digital transformation in the energy markets, presenting intelligent sensors, cellular coverage, oil and gas IoT solutions, and other elements of creating smart low-cost infrastructure.
 Digital technology has the potential to offer cost savings and efficiencies that oil and gas firms can use to their advantage, especially during an uncertain economy and global pandemic.
 Oil and Gas (O&G) operations are some of the most complex and mission-critical, partially because of the remote areas and hazardous environments where business is conducted, partially because of the engineering and technical expertise necessary for return on investment, and because of the critical nature of the product and its distribution.